bigteamscienceconference/bigteamscienceconference.github.io/registration.md

 ***

-If you would like to make a tax-deductible donatation to support the big team science efforts of our sponsor organizations, you can donate to the [ManyBabies financial collective](https://opencollective.com/manybabies) and/or [Psychological Science Accelerator financial collective](https://opencollective.com/psysciacc).
+If you would like to support the big team science efforts of our sponsor organizations before the next conference, you can make a tax-deductible donation to the [ManyBabies financial collective](https://opencollective.com/manybabies) and/or [Psychological Science Accelerator financial collective](https://opencollective.com/psysciacc).
 <br>

 ***